 If this seems rather abstract and confined to the world of philosophical theory rather than sensual experience, Kames is also keen to insist on the bodily nature of these garden experiences, and here too, time—or its absence—is a defining feature.
 So far I have been framing Kames’ account of garden experience as one in which the individual must constantly move between different historical imaginings and different ways of placing a sense of self in relation to time.
 But Kames’ emphasis on the experience of the garden as the experience of emotion means that he also repeatedly turns to the idea of the moment in time.
 This is not the place to explore in any depth Kames’ account of memory, but his emphasis on memory as an experience of ‘real’ or ‘ideal’ presence—on recollection as an experience of the immediate and the present rather than a journey into the past—helps us to understand perhaps his most striking claim which is that certain experiences place one outside of time imagined as duration from past to future.
 In a ‘complete idea of memory there is no past nor future: a thing recalled to the mind with accuracy… is perceived as in our view, and consequently as existing in the present’ (vol.1, p.89-90).
 What marks such moments out for Kames is that this sense of presence is felt: memory here becomes an emotional state and the instantaneousness of emotion means that there is no awareness of time, whether past or future.

-It’s in this context that we can turn to Kames numerous gestures towards landscape throughout the two volumes of Elements of Criticism, but in particular to the essay on gardens and architecture at the end of volume two, an essay which makes changing emotional states the central—and peculiarly characteristic—experience of the garden, or at least of English landscape gardens in the mid-eighteenth century.
+It is in this context that we can turn to Kames' numerous gestures towards landscape throughout the two volumes of Elements of Criticism, but in particular to the essay on gardens and architecture at the end of volume two, an essay which makes changing emotional states the central—and peculiarly characteristic—experience of the garden, or at least of English landscape gardens in the mid-eighteenth century.
 Underpinning these changing emotional states is Kames’ account of the psychological experience of time, which—like Locke before him—he defines in relation to the succession of perceptions.
 Crucially, however, there are moments which appear to be out of time either because they are the instantaneous effect of bodily feeling—the immediacy of a reaction so sudden that there is no time for reflection to intervene—or, in the case of reverie, because the intensity of reflection occasioned by, but detached from, material objects, leaves the mind unaware of those perceptions which would mark its passage.
-Thus, in stressing the relation between gardens and feeling, and in focussing on those moments which seem to be out of time, Kames also draws to our attention the disjunction between felt moments and the knowledge of larger timescales; he offers us a theory of garden experience which is marked by the elisions and implicit disruptions between landscape, emotion and time.
+Thus, in stressing the relation between gardens and feeling, and in focussing on those moments which seem to be out of time, Kames also draws to our attention the disjunction between felt instants and the knowledge of larger timescales; he offers us a theory of garden experience which is marked by the elisions and implicit disruptions between landscape, emotion and time.